visiting the land

 We have a salt water pool and access to the Navarro River on our property.
 Both are open sunrise to sunset during the summer.
 Note, we have no lifeguard on duty so swimming in pairs is encouraged.

-Please know that we have free roaming and penned farm animals on site – goats, chickens, geese, guinea hens, outdoor-only cats, and a mini cow.
+Please know that we have free roaming and penned farm animals on site – goats, chickens, geese, guinea hens, and outdoor-only cats.
 They love visitors.
 Do not feed the animals unless guided.
 Allow them to come to you.
+Only pet Cliff under the chin if he approaches you.
 No dogs allowed on the property without prior written permission.
 The property is very safe and wild animals are afraid of people and generally keep their distance.
 Having said that, please do not approach or attempt to pet deer, rabbits, coyotes or other wild animals.

-Land guests are welcome to join our periods of “seva”, or mindful service after each meal.
+Land guests are welcome to join our periods of “seva” after each meal.
 For 30-45 minutes, the entire Land community comes together to get back to basics with joy and connection – washing dishes, sweeping the lodge and tending to the animals.
 But most of all, we do it because in clearing out the dirt, we also clear out our spirit!